natalieagus/50002/docs/FPGA/fpga_1.md

 # Getting Started with FPGA: Part 1
 {: .no_toc}
-This document is written to guide you with hardware programming in <a href="https://cdn.shopify.com/s/files/1/2702/8766/files/Lucid_Reference.pdf" target="_blank">Lucid</a>, a more human friendly version of Verilog -- the popular but relatively *difficult* hardware descriptive language.
+This document is written to guide you with hardware programming in <a href="https://cdn.shopify.com/s/files/1/2702/8766/files/Lucid_Reference.pdf" target="_blank">Lucid</a>, a more human friendly version of Verilog -- the popular but relatively *difficult* hardware descriptive language (HDL).
 Ultimately, we want to compile our code into a binary file to be loaded to our FPGA: the Alchitry Au, so that the FPGA can emulate the behavior of the machine that we describe via the code.

 **Some fun facts about Alchitry Au:**
 * It features **Xilinx Artix 7** FPGA, containing 33280 logic cells (the more cells, the better.
 Our code can "program" these cells, so if our FPGA has more cells it means that we can implement more complex functionalities)